Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G50UMK72P/going-tropical-with-an-eternal-summer-mood-nya">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUWJ4G8/fare-thee-well">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Baby Sweet starts glowing, and the next thing he knows, Bananya is on an island<br>where summer lasts forever.
-Bananya and Baby Sweet join Eternal Summer Bananya in fun activities<br>like surfing, free diving, and beach volleyball.
-As they're lounging in the sea, they see<br>a dorsal fin cruising their way!
-Bananya and friends may be in trouble!</p>
+<p align="center">With their plans thwarted, members of Amarariruku retreat.
+In the aftermath of the black ball's<br>collapse, the heroes face the weight of unforeseen consequences to their victory.</p>
 </td>
 </tr>
 </table>